 Approaching Dookie (Peter McManus 2010)

-Relatively short with high quality surface traversing classic Australian farming landscape
+Relatively short trail, traversing classic Australian farming landscape.

 Mary St to Treacy Rd along the rail trail (5.5km)